Construction Law: November 2018

 Legislation state of play table

-Clyde & Co LLP present our regular update on the progress of legislation affecting construction as it passes through the UK and EU legislative systems.
-Nathaniel Horrocks-Burns and Tim Saxon provide a commentary on the Construction Leadership Council’s Construction Supply Chain Payment Charter.
+Clyde & Co present our regular round up of the progress of legislation affecting construction as it passes through the UK and EC legislative systems.
+Ian Boyle provides a commentary on the interim National Infrastructure Assessment.

 Reports from the courts

-Our regular reports of the court cases of most interest to construction from Andrew Croft and Simii Sivapalan of Beale & Company Solicitors LLP focuses on a decision highlighting that reservations about an expert’s jurisdiction must be raised at the outset of any dispute; and another highlighting that exclusions to agreements for extensions of time should be expressly set out.
+Our regular round up of the court cases of most interest to construction comes from Andrew Croft and Simii Sivapalan of Beale & Company Solicitors LLP and focuses on a case highlighting that a high burden of proof of oppressive and unreasonable behaviour will be needed to obtain injunctive relief on those grounds in adjudication.

 Contracts monitor